-Development of an 850-acre, 2 million square-foot inland Intermodal Logistics Center is underway, a collaboration between the Port of Palm Beach, the Port of Miami, and Florida Crystals.
-They anticipate the 2015 completion of the Panama Canal Expansion will engender an economic boost in international trade, logistics, and freight handling.
-The partnership establishes formal cooperation in information exchange, marketing, market studies, planning and development, training, and technological interchange development, can readily tap an available workforce, and is proximate to key infrastructure; such as U.S. Highway 27, Enterprise Zones; and rural areas of critical economic concern.
+A planned development of an 850-acre, 2 million square-foot inland Intermodal Logistics Center is underway, in South Bay.
+The Panama Canal Expansion will engender an economic boost in international trade, logistics, and freight handling.
+The ILC would foster information exchange, marketing, market studies, planning and development, training, and technological interchange development, can readily tap an available workforce, and is proximate to key infrastructure such as U.S. 27, and rural areas of opportunity programs.